omar-addam/Simple-Clustering-Simulations/README.md

     * **Centroid**: the item representing the center of the cluster.
   * Methods
     * **RecomputeCenter**: finds the item that represents the center of the cluster.

+* **KMedoidsAlgorithm**: implements the *AbstractAlgorithm* class to perform the k-medoids approach.

 ### DBScan

+In a DB-Scan algorithm, clusters are not predefined.
+Instead they are created arbitrary.

+* **DBScanCluster**: extends the *Cluster* class to reference items added from the previous iteration.
+Those items are use in the next iteration to scan for their neighbors.

+* **DBScanIteration**: extends the *Iteration* class to include two additional properties.
+  * Properties
+    * Pending: list of items pending to be clustered.
+Unlike the previous implemented algorithms, not all items get clustered every iteration, instead they are clustered incrementally.
+    * Noise: list of items that were processed and found not to belong to any cluster.

+* **DBScanAlgorithm**: implements the *AbstractAlgorithm* class to perform the db-scan approach.

 ## Assets / Grid